-In 2018, a baseline emission inventory for the region was established.
-This highlighted that we all contribute to our regional emissions profile, as individuals, communities, businesses and industry.
+This baseline inventory highlighted that we all contribute to our regional emissions profile, as individuals, communities, businesses and industry.
 This profile indicated that with 12% of New Zealand's total land area and producing 15% of New Zealand's tradeable exports, Southland (with only 2% of New Zealand's population in 2018) contributed 9.7% of New Zealand's gross emissions.

-It is best practice for this kind of regional inventory to be updated on a regular

-3 or 5-yearly cycle in order to monitor changes over time.
+It is best practice for this kind of regional inventory to be updated on a regular 3 or 5-yearly cycle in order to monitor changes over time.
 This inventory has been repeated regularly by Great South since 2020, which has indicated a progressive downward trend in regional net emissions compared to the 2018 baseline.
 Great South will continue to report against the 2018 baseline annually and plays an important role in supporting local businesses to measure and reduce emissions, assisting the region's net zero greenhouse gas journey.